bsoyka/policy/privacy-policy.md

 I **do not** and **will never** sell your personal information for monetary or other consideration.

-Please note: The California Consumer Privacy Act of 2018 ("CCPA") requires businesses to state in their privacy policy whether or not they disclose personal information in exchange for monetary or other valuable consideration.
-While CCPA only covers California residents, we voluntarily extend its core rights for people to control their data to all of our users, not just those who live in California.

 ## Use of Cookies

 Cookies are small text files that websites often store on computer hard drives